Updated February 2026

 4. Grammarly and ProWritingAid are two editing tools that I use.
 I started using them a while ago and LOVE them.
 They do have a yearly fee, but they’re worth the cost.
 I use them for my work (including my articles) and clients’ work.

-I’ve invested in many books, courses, and programs in writing and marketing and know value when I see it.
+I’ve invested in many books, courses, and programs in writing and marketing, and I know value when I see it.
 These products have great value for you as a writer; if your budget allows, they are definitely worthwhile writing tools.

-These four resources are essential tools in my children’s writing toolbox.
-However, the crucial aspect of creating a writing career is to actually begin.
+These five resources are essential tools in my children’s writing toolbox.
+However, the crucial aspect of building a writing career is actually to begin.

 Remember, you can’t succeed if you don’t try.
-It takes that first step to start your journey; for many, that first step is a huge stumbling block.
+It takes that first step to start your journey and for many, it’s a huge stumbling block.
 Don’t let procrastination or fear stop you from moving forward – get your children’s story started today!

 MORE ON CHILDREN’S WRITING